 Leading zeros in Excel can be a huge help in many different projects.
-However, they’re not always necessary - sometimes you want them, sometimes you don’t.
-In this article, you’re able to learn how to control leading zeros in your spreadsheets, and switch between the different modes depending on your current work.
+However, they’re not always necessary - sometimes you want them, and sometimes you don’t.
+In this article, you can learn how to control leading zeros in your spreadsheets and switch between the different modes depending on your current work.

-A leading zero is any “0” digit that comes before the first nonzero digit in a number string.
+A leading zero is any “0” digit before the first nonzero digit in a number string.
 For example, the string "001" has two leading zeros.
-This formatting in Excel can be useful when working with a huge set of data, making organization and sorting much easier.
+This formatting in Excel can be useful when working with a huge data set, making organization and sorting much easier.

-If you don’t want to manually type each leading zero yourself, there are plenty of methods to add them automatically with Excel.
+If you don’t want to manually type each leading zero, there are plenty of methods to add them automatically with Excel.

 How to add leading zeros in Excel